Request a sponsored Puja service performed by Lama Dawa to receive blessings, and accumulate merits!

 The goals of this Center are to:

-2/ Increase compassion and wisdom by advancing the study and practice of Buddhism and Buddhist teachings through lectures, seminars, prayers, prayer services and and educational classes given at temples, private homes, and public service.
+2/ Increase compassion and wisdom by advancing the study and practice of Buddhism and Buddha teachings through lectures, seminars, prayers, prayer services and and educational classes given at temples, private homes, and public service.